whitneyburton/portfolios/students/1508/jhun-de-andres/20160121-jhun-de-andres-m3.markdown

 - I helped Travis teach kids how to code at DSST
 - Lead a class on how to effect change in the inner-city

+### Notes

+## A: End-of-Module Assessment

+* 3: Student achieved a "3" or better on each category of the assessment

+## B: Individual Work & Projects

+* 3: Student demonstrates commitment and growth in their work through satisfactory evaluations of each project or a clearly upward-sloping trend.

+## C: Group Work & Projects

+* 4: Student consistently helps their teammates be their best selves, learn at an accelerated pace, and achieve great results.

+## D: Community Participation

+* 4: Student has a significant positive impact on the learning and spirit of the people around them.

+## E: Peer & Instructor Feedback

+* 3: Student consistently delivers meaningful feedback for peers and implements strategies to improve themselves in response to feedback.

+### Result: Promoted